- Ceiling Painting/

 If you’re going to paint a room, you might be thinking you can skip the ceiling, but don't – I promise you won't regret it.
-This means that knowing how to paint a ceiling is a crucial skill because it's not an easy task.
-But with a few tips and tricks, you (and your back/neck) will be thanking me when you can stand back and take in the freshly painted room.
+Knowing how to paint a ceiling is a crucial skill because it's not an easy task.
+But with a few ceiling painting tips and tricks, you (and your back/neck) will be grateful for that perfectly smooth paint job.

-From a simple spruce up and stain removal to the changing of colour and peeling ceilings.
-It can be a challenging task.
-Here are the most effective ways to prepare the ceiling and room for painting, applying the paint and of course the cleanup!
+From simple spruce-up and stain removal to changing colour and peeling ceilings, it can be a challenging task.
+Here are the most effective ways to prepare the ceiling and room for painting, apply the paint, and of course, clean up!

 Step 1: Preparation

-- Then prep the ceiling itself by using a broom or brush to remove all of the dust and grime.
+Prep the ceiling using a broom or brush to remove all the dust and grime.
 This will make it easier for the paint to adhere to the area.

-- Remove as many of the ceiling fixtures as you can and be sure to turn off the power at the fuse box before removing the hardware.
+Remove as many ceiling fixtures as possible, and turn off the power at the fuse box before removing the hardware.

-- Next, do a little paint protection prepping which includes safety goggles or a hat for you and drop cloths for the floor and remaining furniture.
+Do some paint protection prepping, including wearing safety goggles or gloves and placing drop cloths on the floor and over the remaining furniture.

 You'll want to overlap the drop cloths and tape them to the baseboards to ensure they stay in place.
-You can use more drop cloths or painter's tape on the windows, doors and trim if required.
+If needed, you can use more drop sheets or painter's tape on the windows, doors, and trim.

-Finally, if your painting task only involves the ceiling, mask the tops of the walls with painter’s tape to save any unwanted roller marks.
-Skip this step if you are painting the entire room as the paint will be going to those sections eventually anyway!
+If your painting task only involves the ceiling, mask the tops of the walls with tape to save any unwanted roller marks.
+Skip this step if you will paint the entire room, as the paint will eventually go to those sections!

 Painting the whole room?
 Then you should always start with the ceiling first!